Below is a list of common terms you might encounter when localizing or using Transifex.

 Command-line Client

 The Transifex Client is a git-like command-line tool that lets you easily work with large volumes of translation files.
-Using the client, you're able to sync files between your local device and Transifex without a UI.
+Using the client, you can sync files between your local device and Transifex without a UI.

 Context